-- 2.1 Policy.
-Neither the Employer nor the Association shall discriminate against any nurse who may be a qualified disabled individual, a disabled veteran or a veteran of the Vietnam era or because of race, religion, color, national origin, sex, sexual orientation, age, marital status, or membership or non-membership in the Association. - A discrimination complaint may be filed with the University Complaint Investigation and Resolution Office (UCIRO) and/or as a grievance in accordance with Article 18 of this Agreement.
-Employees may also file discrimination complaints with appropriate federal or state agencies.
-The parties agree to encourage the filing of discrimination complaints through the University Complaint Investigation and Resolution Office. - 2.2 Sexual Harassment.
-Prohibited sex discrimination includes sexual harassment, defined as the use of one's authority or power, either explicitly or implicitly, to coerce another into unwelcome sexual relations or to punish another for his/her refusal, or as the creation of an intimidating, hostile or offensive working or educational environment. - 2.3 Ombudsman.
+- 2.1 The Employer and WSNA individually agree that they will not engage in any act or practice or pursue any policy which is discriminatory against any employee who may be a qualified disabled individual, status as a protected veteran (disabled veteran, recently separated veteran, active duty wartime or campaign badge veteran, or Armed Forces service medal veteran), military status, or because of age, sex (except where sex or age is a bona fide occupational qualification), sexual orientation, gender identity or expression, genetic information, pregnancy, political affiliation, political belief, marital status, race, national origin, color, creed, religion, or membership or non-membership in a union.
+Unlawful harassment is included as a form of prohibited discrimination. - 2.2 Sexual Harassment.
+Prohibited sex discrimination includes sexual harassment, defined as the use of one's authority or power, either explicitly or implicitly, to coerce another into unwelcome sexual relations or to punish another for his/her refusal, or as the creation of an intimidating, hostile or offensive working or educational environment through verbal or physical conduct of a sexual nature.. - 2.3 Ombudsman.
 Bargaining unit members may seek assistance from the University of Washington Ombudsman's office (www.washington.edu/about/ombudsman or 206-543-6028).